 Kalahastheeshwara Temple, Srikalahasti, Andhra Pradesh

 The majestic temple of Sri Kalahastheeshwara at Srikalahasti should be a must visit shrine of any devotee of Lord Shiva.
 This temple is one of the Pancha Bhootha Sthalams representing Air or Vayu.
 These five places represent the places where Lord Shiva is manifested as the five elements of nature.
 The deity is worshiped as Kalahastheeshwara along with the Goddess as Gnana Prasunamba.
+The famous Rahu Ketu Pooja is performed here.
 The nearness of the shrine to Tirupati Balaji Temple increases the spiritual value of the site by manifolds.

 The inner sanctum of the shrine dates back to the 5th century Pallava dynasty while the later additions were made during the Vijayanagara reign in the 12th to 14th century.
 The Cholas, Pallavas, and the Hoysalas gave patronage to the great temple during their reign.
 The Paatala Ganapathi shrine resembles the original structure and features of the Linga.
 The original Linga is not open to public display.